cristianu6061/sep10-freedom-project/prep/presentation.md

 ## Product
 * This is my <a href="https://cristianu6061.github.io/sep10-freedom-project/">final project</a>.
 My project is on construction technology.
 My project is about future technology and present technology.
 One of my future technologies is extending boots.
 This allows for workers to use ladder-like boots that extend to let workers reach high heights without risks of falling.

-## Process
+## Processooked up d
 * This project was a very long process.
 I first had to research about existing technology.
-I labeled this part A and l
+I labeled this "existung technology" and looked up differetn softwares and hardwares that already existed for construction.
+After I found existing technology, I then came up  with 5 ideas for the future which I named this "Future Inventions".
+After this, I had to learn a tool to use for my project.
+So, I learned a tool called flexbox.
+Flexbox basically lets you learn

 ## Conclusion
 * <a href="https://cristianu6061.github.io/sep10-freedom-project/"> Link to project</a>